inf112-v21/GuttaKrutt/ManualTests/multiplayer_test.md

 both players see the same movement, then it is working properly.

 ####Fail
-- If the other players moves are not updated on your screen.
+- If the other player's moves are not updated on your screen.